Abdullakim0/Operating-System/README.md

 Note: after each update or change we have to use sudo systemctl restart nfs-kernel-server or systemctl start haproxy or systemctl daemon-reload. exportfs -a, -ra is also used when we change or update
 /etc/exports directory

+## Configuration and setting up the servers are discussed in each specific branch that is dedicated for each server and client